 -----------------------------------------------------------

 The panel of plots on the top of Figure 5 show rater-level bias computed using the posterior median of the rater variability parameter (τ) for all replications by condition for the linear trend, and the same for the logistic trend in the bottom panel.
-Recovery of HRM rater standard deviation is most difficult when the true parameter value is less than about 0.5$X = \xksi xi + \phi$.
+Recovery of HRM rater standard deviation is most difficult when the true parameter value is less than about 0.25, because any value for less than 0.25 or so is consistent with observing , and so is not well identified (citation I think to the orig Patz et al paper?).
 This difficulty is apparent in the bias plots for τ.
-Bias for true τ values larger than 0.5 were clustered around 0, however, bias for values below 0.5 were large.
-In fact, the bias plots show an elbow shape reflecting a dramatic decrease in bias as τ increases from just above 0 to .5.
+Bias for true τ values larger than 0.25 were clustered around 0, however, bias for values below 0.25 were larger.

 The median absolute bias for item discriminations ranged from 0.219 to 0.295.
 The N=500 conditions generally had less bias than when N=250.
 While there was no apparent trend related to R for the logistic trend conditions, the linear trend conditions has smaller median absolute bias when R=3.
 There were no distinct differences between M levels.
 Item difficulties and item step parameters had median absolute bias that ranged from 0.075 to 0.157 and from 0.171 to 0.213, respectively.
 Interestingly, the conditions that yielded the best parameter estimates were M=7, N=250 and R=3 for the linear trend, and M=3, N=500, and R=6 for the logistic trend.
 Though inconsistent across trend type, these were the conditions that consistently yielded the least bias (for most or all parameters).